shekkbuilder/alvarofe.github.io/_posts/2014-12-10-nebulalevel01.md

 12962    8 -rwsr-x---   1 flag01   level01      7322 Nov 20  2011 ./flag01
 ```

 It is a suid program.
-It Sets the Real, Effective and Saved UIDs the same as the Effective UID.
+It sets the Real, Effective and Saved UIDs the same as the Effective UID.
 This is so that the SUID process is now effectively running as if called by the owner `flag01`.
 The main issue with this snippet is when it calls `echo` without specifying the absolute path or using `/usr/bin/env` because otherwise it would have execute the built-in echo.
 But how it uses`/usr/bin/env` it will try to find the echo executable in the variable $PATH.
 However $PATH is controlled by us, so we could trick the program to use another malicious echo binary.
 It would be enough to do the next to get a shell.

 ```bash
 $ echo '/bin/sh' > /path/echo